 4. Bilge Keel

-The bilge keel also referred to as twin keels, has a much shallower draught than fin keels.
+The bilge keel, also referred to as twin keels, has a much shallower draught than fin keels.
 It is ideal for cruising in shallow, coastal waters without the risk of running aground.
 However, they do not perform to windward as well as the fin keels since they are designed more for cruising and not for racing.

 One of the disadvantages of bilge keels is the difficulty in freeing your sailboat.
 If you run aground and get stuck, it’s not very easy to decrease leeway (sideways slippage) underwater.
 It is also impossible to sail at higher speeds due to its large wetted surface.

 Bilge keels are reputed to rate poorly on performance as compared to the modern fin keel.
 This unfavorable reputation could be in part due to the early bilge keel designs.
 Such designs were simple vertical flat plates with low hydrodynamic attributes.
 This meant that there was lower draught and resistance to leeway when the boat heels.
 However, bilge keel designs are now more streamlined.
-They are installed at an angle that leads to increased draught and better performance when sailing windward.
+They are installed at an angle that leads to increased draft and better performance when sailing windward.

 5. Wing or Bulb Keel